 The goal of our strategy is to grow your capital by accumulating, over time, a diversified portfolio of enduring companies that provide a combination of sustainable growth and income for many years to come.

 How will we accomplish this goal?

-"Ted Williams described in his book, 'The Science of Hitting,' that the most important thing - for a hitter - is to wait for the right pitch. [...]
+"The stock market is a no-called-strike game.
+You don't have to swing at everything - you can wait for your pitch. […] the most important thing - for a hitter - is to wait for the right pitch. [...]
 And that's exactly the philosophy I have about investing - wait for the right pitch, and wait for the right deal.
 And it will come...It's the key to investing."

-The types of companies we will invest in
+The types of companies we invest in

 Our value proposition in sum

 We believe that the combination of our proprietary macro framework together with our individual equity research skillset, a growing list of investment candidates, and a disciplined and patient approach to allocating your capital will deliver superior and enduring value over the full cycle.

 If you find the strategy to be interesting, then we recommend your next step is to review our Long-Short Equity Solution for more specifics.
 After that, please reach out if you would like to get started or have questions.